Marie-Curie Research Fellow

 Measurement and interpretation of ozone production in the atmospheric boundary layer

 Dr Xiaoming Cai has over 20 years experience of research in large-eddy simulation (LES) of turbulence in the atmospheric boundary layer and in urban street canyons, dispersion of air pollutants in urban environment, and numerical modelling of meso-scale systems.

 Dr Lee Chapman’s research interests are at the interface of climatology and engineering investigating the impact of weather and climate on the built environment; an important research area given the ever-increasing concentration (and vulnerability) of the population and critical infrastructure in urban areas.
 This covers a range of topics and sub-disciplines including ...

 Telephone 0121 414 7435

 Leigh Crilley is a chemist specializing in the field of air pollution/atmospheric chemistry.
-His current research involves analyzing the chemical composition of airborne particles to determine the source and their contributions.
+His current research involves investigating the rate of ozone production in the boundary layer using in situ field measurements

 Telephone +44 (0)121 414 5523